C-REMO/login-page-finder/README.md

 # login-page-finder
-NOTE: script is intended for educational purposes only.
-Author assume no liability and is not responsible for any misuse of this script.
+NOTE: Author assume no liability and is not responsible for any misuse of this script.

 Script can be used to locate login page of the web site.
 Using updated link list of 2297 sub_links.

-(Script written on Bosnian).

-Usage: Set script permissions to execute and run with ./ command.
+usage: lpf.py [-h] URL

+positional arguments:
+  URL         Target URL (e.g. "http://www.target.com")

+optional arguments:
+  -h, --help  show this help message and exit

+Author: Omer Ramić <@sp_omer>